 Prior to the trip a research topic will be that will cover some of the geology seen in New Zealand.
-These seminars form part of the assessment and will be held before and during the trip itself.
+These seminars form part of the assessment and will be held before and/or during the trip itself.
 Three in-field tasks and field notebooks will be assessed during the trip.
-A final oral exam will held on return from the field.
-Alternative assessment options may be available for students not able to go on the New Zealand field trip.
+A final oral exam will be held, or a final report upon return from the field.
+Alternative assessment options may be available for students not able to go on the New Zealand field trip

 Each short course is assessed differently and may include a final exam, project, workshop or field assessment task/s.

 Seminar Reports (6.7%)

 A written summary of the problem the presenter is addressing, the methods they have used and any conclusions that they make is to be completed for each seminar attended.
 Notes should be taken during the presentation.
 You are expected to complete notes for at least 10 seminars.

 Thesis Support Tasks are are seminars focusing on writing sections of your thesis including, but not limited to:

 1) Hypothesis and Aims